KevinAst/dmrst/pkgs/server/src/auth.md

 Sign-In Authentication is is accomplished exclusively through a valid email.
 No password is required.
 The email account must be verified by supplying a short-lived verification code sent to the email account.
 This confirms the user is the owner of the email.
+This process is sometimes refereed to as "Dynamic Password" or OTP (One Time PIN).

 **AI:** ??
 The remainder of this document provides too much insight to a hacker (remove it from public consumption)